 Local chefs will display their cooking skills on the Culinary Stage.

 Browse-worthy market stalls

 Another popular returning feature this year is the Artisan Market.
 Rows of inviting stalls will be selling locally-handcrafted items and international imports; expect to see everything from unique jewelry to creative clothing.
 You’ll also find stalls showcasing Richmond’s many community groups and friendly grassroots organizations—a great way to meet the locals.

 Don’t miss the Artisan Market at the Richmond World Festival.

 If you go

-The venue is a short walk from the Richmond Brighouse Canada Line Station and is also served by local bus routes including the 410, 407, 402 and more.
-There will be a free bike check service at the site.
-If you’re planning to drive, keep in mind that parking is limited.
+The venue is a short walk from the Richmond-Brighouse Canada Line Station and is also served by several bus routes—plan your transit trip via the TransLink website.
+There will also be a free Wheel Watch bike check service onsite.
+If you’re planning to drive, keep in mind that festival parking is limited.

 Enjoy a wide variety of performances at the Richmond World Festival.